17 Mar 2025

 Ahead of the Government's Industrial Strategy, techUK release our Scale-Up Action Plan.

 Investing in the tech scale-ups can yield substantial returns.
 According to recent research, UK scale-ups are reporting huge growth rates, with an average annual revenue increase of 43% over the past three years - more than double the OECD benchmark.
-According to the ScaleUp Institute, despite representing less than 0.6% of the SME population, scale-ups account for over 55% of UK SME output at £1.45 trillion.
+Despite representing less than 0.6% of the SME population, scale-ups also account for over 55% of UK SME output at £1.45 trillion.

-Our Plan has been developed with our members and ScaleUp Council, alongside input from experts and stakeholders from across the scale-up ecosystem, including the BVCA and ScaleUp Institute.
+Our Plan has been developed with our members and Scale-Up Council, along with input from experts and stakeholders from across the scale-up ecosystem, including the BVCA and ScaleUp Institute.

 techUK Scale-Up Action Plan.png

-The Government should us its full growth offer, most importantly the industrial strategy, to simplify operations and reduce costs for tech businesses to invest and scale-up in the UK.
+To tackle this, the Government should use its full growth offer to simplify operations and reduce costs for tech businesses to invest and scale-up in the UK.

 Key actions in our Scale-Up Action Plan include:

-Access customers in other / home markets: Companies at series B+ stage may face challenges in securing funding from UK investors and look to explore opportunities to expand into new markets.
+Support access to customers in other / home markets: Companies at Series B+ stage may face challenges in securing funding from UK investors and look to explore opportunities to expand into new markets.
 At this stage of growth, companies are also likely to face regulatory scrutiny.

 • The Department for Science, Innovation and Technology should launch a dedicated support package for tech scale-ups, including a concierge service.